filipespc/portfolio/replit.md

 - June 23, 2025: Implemented individual image resizing controls for Editor.js content images.
 Each image upload now shows a resize dialog with presets and custom dimensions before uploading
 - June 23, 2025: Fixed ordered list rendering issue where list items were displaying as "[object Object]" - now properly handles both string and object formats from Editor.js
 - June 23, 2025: Added hyperlink functionality to case studies using Editor.js link tool.
 Users can now create rich link cards that display with hover effects and open in new tabs
-- June 23, 2025: Added inline hyperlink functionality - users can now select text and make it clickable using the link tool in the inline toolbar (appears when text is selected).
-Links display in Sollo red with hover effects
+- June 23, 2025: Working on inline hyperlink functionality - inline toolbar appears when text is selected with highlighting and code formatting options.
+For links, users should use the Link tool from the left sidebar to convert text to clickable links